TylorS/typed/apps/website/content/guides/fx-higher-order-and-concurrency.md

 30; `exhaustMap` finishes only `a` at 20; `exhaustLatestMap` finishes `a` then `c` at 40.
 The choice changes what the user ultimately saved, not just throughput.

-## Select a branch or a winning source directly
+## Reference: branch selection and racing

 Sometimes the competitors are already known. `if` switches between branches whenever its boolean input changes: